yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 - This is how it is working:

 ### Note: the video is too big to be displayed by can be found in this link (https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid15.mov".

+### 6 December 2020:

+- I worked on the processing aesthetics and commented both my code back.

+- This is how it looks:

+### Note: the video is too big to be displayed by can be found in this link (https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid16.mov".